elasticio/elasticio.github.io/content/_components/msdynamics-crm/legacy-behavior.md

 In practice, a few out of memory errors were observed.
 If this happens, try the following:
 1. Reduce number of messages processed per flow iteration
-2. Allocate additional memory to CRM containers, using elastic.io Repo Environment Variables
+2. Allocate additional memory to CRM containers, using {{site.data.tenant.name}} Repo Environment Variables

 ### Actions: Quotes, Invoices, Orders